yacn114/yacn114/README.md

 ### Spsh
 **Description:**
-Spsh is a comprehensive e-commerce platform built with Django that supports both physical and digital product sales.
+[spsh](https://github.com/yacn114/spsh) is a comprehensive e-commerce platform built with Django that supports both physical and digital product sales.
 It features an integrated wallet system so that users can recharge their wallet and make purchases seamlessly.

 **Key Features:**
 - Sell physical and digital products